urbanjost/M_intrinsics/docs/intrinsics.md

       type(TYPE(kind=KIND),intent(in) :: mold
 ```
 ### **Characteristics**

-**a** an object of any extensible type; it may also be a pointer
-to an object extensible type.
+ -**a** shall be an object or pointer to an extensible declared type,

-**mold** an object of any extensible type; it may also be a pointer
+        or unlimited polymorphic.
+If it is a polymorphic pointer, it
+        shall not have an undeﬁned association status.
-to an object extensible type.
+ -**mole** shall be an object or pointer to an extensible declared type
+           or unlimited polymorphic.
+If it is a polymorphic pointer,
+           it shall not have an undeﬁned association status.
+ - the result is a scalar default logical type.

 ### **Description**

   **extends_type_of**(3) is .true. if and only if the dynamic type of
   **a** is or could be (for unlimited polymorphic) an extension of the
   dynamic type of **mold**.

+#### NOTE1

+  The dynamic type of a disassociated pointer or unallocated allocatable
+  variable is its declared type.

+#### NOTE2

+  The test performed by **extends_type_of** is not the same as the
+  test performed by the type guard **class is**.
+The test performed by
+  **extends_type_of** does not consider kind type parameters.

 ### **options**
 - **a**